replicate/dreambooth/README.md

 # DreamBooth

+We built an API that simplifies the process of using this model. **To get started training and publishing your own custom model, see [replicate.com/blog/dreambooth-api](https://replicate.com/blog/dreambooth-api).**

 From Wikipedia:

 > DreamBooth is a deep learning generation model used to fine-tune existing text-to-image models, developed by researchers from Google Research and Boston University in 2022.
 Originally developed using Google's own Imagen text-to-image model, DreamBooth implementations can be applied to other text-to-image models, where it can allow the model to generate more fine-tuned and personalised outputs after training on three to five images of a subject.